lucasbarber78/restaurant-review-scraper-puppeteer/claude_memory/restaurant_review_scraper/core/ai_workflow.md

 4. **Validate documentation**
    - Check for consistency across documents
    - Ensure all metadata is accurate and up-to-date

+### NEXT_STEPS.md Updates

+When updating NEXT_STEPS.md (with approval):
+- The "What We've Accomplished" section will be preserved
+- Newly completed items will be added to "Recently Completed" with the current date
+- The "Current Enhancement" section will be updated with remaining tasks

+If a current enhancement is completed, Claude will ask if you want to:
+- Select a new enhancement from FUTURE_ENHANCEMENTS.md
+- Update NEXT_STEPS.md with detailed implementation steps for the newly selected enhancement

 ## Memory Tiers Usage Guidelines